smcalilly/smcalilly.github.io/_posts/2022-04-12-nature-writing-bass-pro-shops.markdown

 We tourists hurrying in to witness the flagship mega store
 I guess this is another poem about "white culture"
 My people?
 I guess
-We buy Brands to wear across our chest, mostly in social situations, sometimes in the woods
+We buy Brands to wear across our chest, in society and sometimes in the woods
 We wear these clothes outside and dream about with our hands killing a deer skin a fish a country boy can survive inside the Memphis Pyramid
 American flags and camouflage printed on Crocs
 Blue pilled skizzed out coffee bags with an AR-15 logo
 Neon signs for the Sunglasses Hut, neon signs for the Ladies Apparel
 I don’t know what this smells like.
 Various perfumes mixed together with wet dog
-Taxidermied ducks dangling in the air, stuck in flight, affixed with monofilament string
+Taxidermied ducks dangling in the air with monofilament string, stuck in flight
 Fishing boats for sale floating in the concrete swamp water.
 I want one
 Fake plastic cypress trees with Spanish moss draped from the limbs
 Largemouth bass swimming around in the pool